 Who we are

-- The Danby Lodge estate, once the former home of Lady Starmer, offers the best possible standard of supported accommodation to meet the needs of residents.
+- The Danby Lodge estate, once the former home of Lady Starmer, offers the best possible standard of assisted living to meet the needs of residents.

 - The estate offers high-quality assisted living facilities for residents, set in Darlington’s beautiful West End.